londogard/summarize-kt/README.md

 using `similarityThreshold`.

 **OBS** if you want to use custom embeddings you'll currently have to fork the project.
-The emeddings should download if you don't have them (OBS: this takes ~1gb download, them 157mb on HDD).
+The emeddings should download if you don't have them (OBS: this takes ~1gb download, then 157mb on HDD).

 ## Installation
 The code is uploaded to two different repositories, both Jitpack.io and GitHub Packages.